ToC

 4. Put your hobbies and interests on your CV

-When you lay out your CV, your hobbies and interests section should look like this:
+When you format your CV, your hobbies and interests section should look like this:

 An example hobbies and interest section set against a white and green background.